 Dreams can be pretty weird, there's no doubt about it.
 They are basically proof that your subconscious is always working, even when you're not fully aware of it.
-It's especially strange when you dream about the people you love, like, for example, your mother.
-Ah, she always has a way of butting into your life, doesn't she?
-Seriously though, figuring out what dreams about your mom mean can be super tricky, as they can honestly be chalked up to a plethora of different elements in your life, depending on who you speak to, or where you get your information from.
+It's especially strange when you dream about the people you love — for example, your mom or mother figure.
+Figuring out what dreams about your mom mean can be super tricky, as they can honestly be chalked up to a plethora of elements, depending on who you speak to or where you get your information from.

-For instance, some say a dream about your mother may be saying something about the woman herself, or it means something about your actual relationship with her.
-She may represent positive attributes that need to be incorporated or nurtured within you, or perhaps negative aspects of yourself that you're subconsciously looking to release.
+For instance, a dream about your mother might say something about the woman herself or it could mean something about one of the other relationships in your life.
+Your maternal figure may represent positive attributes that need to be incorporated or nurtured within you, or perhaps negative aspects of yourself that you're subconsciously looking to release.

-While there are lots of different ways to interpret dreams, I can't help but think they ultimately withhold significant meaning.
-Dreams are often marinated in symbols, and they tend to resolve problems in very…unusual ways, to say the least.
-They can help you fix certain problems in your life, but not always in the most linear, or even normal way.
+While there are a lot of different ways to interpret dreams, I can't help but think they ultimately withhold significant meaning.
+According to Psychology Today, dreams are often marinated in “symbols” and they tend to work out issues in very odd ways, to say the least.
+They can help you fix certain problems in your life, but not always in the most straightforward ways.

 Elite Daily spoke with Beverly Hills family and relationship psychotherapist Dr. Fran Walfish, who says that dreams generally don't walk in a straight line.

-However, Dr. Walfish says, dreams are typically a direct result of the thoughts of your subconscious, so it'll behoove you to dissect and pay close attention to them.
+However, Walfish says dreams are typically a direct result of the thoughts of your subconscious, so it'll behoove you to dissect and pay close attention to them.
 Dreams can be very telling of other circumstances in your life that may be affecting you on a deeper level.